How Much Does a Chicken Coop Cost? A Full Breakdown

 Buying a chicken coop is a big decision, and you want to make sure you’re getting the best home for your flock and the best value for your money.
 A little planning can go a long way in helping you feel confident about your purchase.
 By thinking through the timing, looking for smart deals, and understanding how to weigh cost against quality, you can find a coop that you and your chickens will love for years to come.

-The Best Time of Year to Buy
+When Is the Best Time of Year to Buy a Coop?

 Most people welcome new chicks in the spring, which means late winter is a popular time to start coop shopping.
 This gives you plenty of time to have it delivered and set up before your new arrivals need to move in.
 Since the best time to get chickens is typically from spring into early fall, you’ll want your coop ready to go.
 If you’re planning a custom project, it’s wise to order even earlier to account for build time.
 For those on a tighter schedule, looking at in-stock coops is a great way to get a high-quality home for your flock without the wait.